Skip to content

 2. Two-Second Retention

 Two-second retention tracks the share of viewers who watch at least the first two seconds of a video.
-This metric is crucial for short-form campaigns where early attention determines algorithmic promotion.
+It is an early-attention measure, not proof of later retention, recommendation, or conversion.

 Be aware that high view counts can hide early drop-offs.